h5p/h5p-cli/assets/docs/commands.md

 Specify a `[version]` to compute deps for that version.
 Default is `master`.
 Use the `tags` command to list versions for a library.
 Specify a `[folder]` to compute deps based on the library from `libraries/[folder]` folder.
 Default is `""`.

-• `h5p use <library> <folder>` computes view & edit dependencies for a `<library>` using the provided `libraries/<folder>` as the main library.
-A local library registry entry will also be created if the library is missing from the local registry.
-Library dependencies need to be present in the `libraries` folder.

 • `h5p register <gitUrl>` or `h5p register <entry.json>` to add or update entries in the local registry.
 `<gitUrl>` is something like `git@github.com:h5p/h5p-accordion.git` or `https://github.com/h5p/h5p-accordion`.
 If specified, the `<entry.json>` file needs to be created.
 Below is an example.